Ray0716/Ray0716/README.md

 - 👋 hi, im a human
 - 👀 im interested in game gevelopment, robotics and AI
-- 🌱 im currently learning arduino and c++
+- 🌱 im currently learning arduino and sharpening my python skills
 - 📫 emails open

 i have a masters degree in procrastination